Celebrate Thanksgiving, stuffing, traditions, pumpkins, juicy turkeys, and all things turkey-related using these fun turkey writing prompts.

 35. Plan a Thanksgiving feast with turkey as the center piece.
 What other foods will you have?
 Describe the main and side dishes.

-Now you have a nice collection of turkey writing prompts to use as part of your Thanksgiving and November writing activities.
+Now you have a nice collection of turkey writing prompts to use for various writing activities.

 If you liked these writing prompts about turkeys, you might also like … scarecrow writing prompts.